-Hello fellow bookworms.
+Hello, fellow bookworms.
 Today, I’d like to share my thoughts about Death of Darkness by Dianne Duvall.
 Book 9 in her highly popular paranormal romance series, Immortal Guardians.
 My thanks to Dianne for an advanced copy of this book.

 Seth stared at her [Leah], perplexed.
 “Guys rebuff you for being taller than they were?”

 She really was quite lovely.
 He would’ve thought the boys would’ve been vigorously competing for her attention.